CarlMalina92/Cyclistic-Case-Study/README.md

 * Created a column called `day_of_week` using the **WEEKDAY()** function.
 The result was formatted as a number, representing the weekday as 1=Sunday and 7=Saturday
 * Removed rides shorter than 1 minute and longer than 24 hours

-After performing these steps and taking the time to perform operations due to the large size of the data, I decided to proceed using SQL for the remaining data cleaning and further analysis.
+After performing these steps and taking the time to perform operations due to the large size of the data into consideration, I decided to proceed using SQL for the remaining data cleaning and further analysis.

 #### SQL